avored/laravel-ecommerce/CONTRIBUTING.md

 * [Open an issue](https://github.com/avored/laravel-ecommerce/issues) here on GitHub.
 If you can, **please provide a fix and create a pull request (PR) instead**; this will automatically create an issue for you.
-* Please be patient as not all items will be tested immediately - remember, avored is open source and free of charge.
+* Please be patient as not all items will be tested immediately - remember, AvoRed is open source and free of charge.
 * Occasionally we'll close issues.
 Please feel free to re-open issues we've closed if there's something we've missed and they still need to be addressed.